pujfei/lagout/README.md

 where lagout is the task name of the crawl project.

+Take a nap, or a cup of coffee, and enjoy above 60k free e-books.
+I leave the downloading jobs to yourself.
+You can just build a mirror site from the original one, or just download the resources by your needs, it's all up to you.

 ## Detailed Description

 1. To start a new scrapy project, just run: